 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.
 Unfortunately, Giffgaff's market share is too small for Ofcom to release these figures.

-In July 2019, Ofcom fined GiffGaff £1.4m for a billing error which led to over 2.5 million customers being overcharged.
+In July 2019, Ofcom fined Giffgaff £1.4m for a billing error which led to more than 2.5 million customers being overcharged.